Hugo-ter-Doest/chart-parsers/README.md

 Deduction rules (1) and (2) introduce head-corner items from goal items.
 Rules (3) and (4) introduce goal items from partially recognised head-corner items.
 Rule (5) creates CYK items for head-corner items that are completely recognised.
 Rules (6) and (7) recognise parts of head-corner items based on CYK items.

 ## Usage
-The head-corner parser is created and applied as usual; there is however one difference: the production rules of the grammar must be decorated with heads as follows:
+The head-corner parser is created and applied as usual; there is one
+difference: the production rules of the grammar must be decorated with heads as follows:
 ```
 S -> NP *VP*
 NP -> DET *N*